This blog post has been coauthored with Karen Lewison

 Using a financial credential to apply online for a financial account

 We propose to solve the problem by using a digital financial credential for remote identification instead of a physical general-purpose credential.
-The financial credential would be issued to a financial customer upon successful in-person proofing, and would then allow to customer to open financial accounts online without having to go through the in-person proofing again.
+The financial credential would be issued to a financial customer upon successful in-person proofing, and would then allow the customer to open financial accounts online without having to go through the in-person proofing again.
 This would combine the security of in-person proofing with the convenience of online account creation.

 But we propose a solution that provides even stronger security, together with privacy protection and convenience for the customer.